No more TDS Stress! Avoid Penalties

 |

-Indian Income Tax Act has provisions for tax collection at source or TCS.
-In these provisions, certain persons are required to collect a specified percentage of tax from their buyers on exceptional transactions.
-Most of these transactions are trading or business in nature.
-It does not affect the common man.
-Read on to know more about the following:
+The Indian Income Tax Act has provisions for tax collection at source or TCS.
+According to these provisions, certain persons are required to collect a specified percentage of tax from their buyers on specified transactions.
+In this article, we will discuss the different transactions on which TCS has to be collected.

 What is Tax Collected at Source (TCS)?